 What legal services are available to people in the legacy caseload?

-This has placed significant strain on independent community legal centres and non-government organisations that operate to provide legal assistance to people seeking asylum.
+This placed significant strain on independent community legal centres and non-government organisations that operate to provide legal assistance to people seeking asylum.

 How many people in the legacy caseload have been granted refugee status?